kushalk173-sc/351-final/README.md

 ### Merge Sort
 - **Detailed Complexity Analysis**: Merge sort consistently divides the list in half, resulting in a logarithmic number of levels.
 Each level requires a linear amount of work to merge, resulting in O(n log n) time complexity.
 - **Practical Use**: Widely used due to its predictable O(n log n) time complexity and stability.
-It is the basis for many modern sorting algorithms, including Timsort.
+It is the basis for many modern sorting algorithmst.

 ### Quick Sort
 - **Detailed Complexity Analysis**: The efficiency of quick sort heavily depends on the choice of the pivot.
 Randomized pivot selection or the median-of-three method can help avoid the worst-case scenario.